arthurtlima/won-games-api/README.md

 ## Using dump

-First of all, you need to download our [dump.sql](https://github.com/arthurtlima/won-games-api/blob/main/dump.sql).
+First of all, you need to download our [dump.sql](https://github.com/arthurtlima/won-games-database/blob/main/dump.sql) from our [database repository](https://github.com/arthurtlima/won-games-database).

 1. Create a Postgres database and user: